pioucraft/gougoule_finance_old/README.md

 ### Setup

-Start by clonning the repository with `git clone https://github.com/pioucraft/hub-for-things.git`.
+Start by clonning the repository with `git clone https://github.com/pioucraft/gougoule_finance.git`.

-Then run `cd hub-for-things`.
+Then run `cd gougoule_finance`.

 You can the do `cd backend && cp .env.example .env` and edit it to fit your needs (`nano .env`).